-RYSTAL PALACE.
-POULTRY SHOW The Directors beg to announce that a GRAND EX-HIBITION of POULTRY, PIGEONS, and RABBITS, will take place on Saturday, Monday, Tuesday, and Wednesday, the 10th, 12th, 13th, and 14th of January next.
-The Entrics will close on Saturday the 13th December instant
+RYSTAL PALACE.-POULTRY SHOW.
+The Directors beg to announce that a GRAND EX-HIBITION of POULTRY, PIGEONS, and RABBITS, will take place on Saturday, Monday, Tuesday, and Wednesday, the 10th, 12th, 13th, and 14th of January next.
+The Entries will close on Saturday the 13th December justant.

-Schedules of Prizes, with the Regulations, may be had on application to Mr. HOUGHTON, Secretary to the Poultry Ex-hibition, Crystal Palace, Sydenham, to whom all communi-cations may be addressed.
+Schedules of Prizes, with the Regulations, may be had on application to Mr. Houghton, Secretary to the Poultry Exhibition, Crystal Palace, Sydenham, to whom all communications may be addressed.

-Agricultural Implements.-The largest collection of the best Implements and Machines, by Ransome, Garrett, Cross-kill, and other eminent makers, is now exhibited at the Crystal Palace.
+Agricultural Implements.-The largest collection of the best Implements and Machines, by Ransome, Garrett, Crosskill, and other eminent makers, is now exhibited at the Crystal Palace.
 Trices may be obtained of the attendants.
 General Arrangements.-The Palace is open daily.
-On Saturdays (when a Concert of vocal and instrumental music is given) from Two till Duck to Admission Holf a

-Saturdays (when a Concert of vocal and instrumental music is given) from Twelve till Dusk; Admission Half-a Crown; Children One Shilling.
+On Saturdays (when a Concert of vocal and instrumental music is given) from Twelve till Dusk; Admission Half-a-Crown; Children One Shilling.
+On other days from Ten Tell dusk.
+Children One Shilling.
 On other days from Ten till dusk: Admission One Shilling; Children Sixpence.
 The Crystal Palace Band performs daily in the New Concert Room.

-By order, G. GROVE, Secretary.
+By order,

-By order, Crystal Palace, Dec.
+Crystal Palace, Dec.
 4th, 1856.

-FELICE ORSINI, the celebrated Italian Exile, who escaped from Mantua, will deliver in English, on Wednesday, the 10th inst., at St. Martin's Hall, Long-acre, a Lecture on Austrian and Papal Tyranny.-Tickets: Re-served seats, 2s.
+FELICE ORSINI, the celebrated Italian Exile, who escaped from Mantua, will deliver in English, on Wednesday, the 10th inst., at St. Martin's Hall, Long-acre, a Lecture on Austrian and Papal Tyranny.-Tickets: Reserved seats, 2s.
 6d.; Unreserved, 1s.
-6d.; Gallery and Or-chestra, 1s.
+6d.; Gallery and Orchestra, 1s.
 Doors open at Seven; Chair taken at Eight.

 DR. KAHN'S ANATOMICAL MUSEUM.
-D. A. KAHN'S ANATOMICALI MUSEUM, 4.
-Coventry-street, Leicester-square.
-Open (for gen-tlemen only) from Ten till Ten, containing upwards of one thousand models and preparations, illustrating every part of the human frame in health and disease, the race of men, &c.
-Lectures delivered at Twelve, Two, Four, and at Half-past Seven, by Dr. G. Sexton.; and a new Series of Lec-tures is now in course of delivery by Dr. Kahn, at a Quarter past Eight, P.M.-Admission, 1s.-Catalogues, con-taining Lectures as delivered by Dr. Kahn, gratis.
+4, Coventry-street, Leicester-square.
+Open (for gentlemen only) from Ten till Ten, containing upwards of one themen only) from Ten till Ten, containing upwards of one thousand models and preparations, illustrating every part of the human frame in health and disease, the race of men, &c.
+Lectures delivered at Twelve, Two, Four, and at Halfpast Seven, by Dr. G. Sexton,; and a new Series of Lectures is now in course of delivery by Dr. Kahn, at a Quarter past Eight, P.M.-Admission, 1s.-Catalogues, containing Lectures as delivered by Dr. Kahn, gratis.